marick/nh/prototypes/p003_test_first/JARGON.md

 A *cluster* is idle if it's consuming no resources but is waiting for a *pulse*.
 In Elixir terms, this means it has no associated running process.

+#### Lifespan

+A *circular cluster* is "born" and may eventually die.
+The cluster *throbs* at a certain interval, counting down its lifespan.
+However, *pulses* may increase the cluster's lifespan.

 #### Network